MicrosoftDocs/iis-docs/iis/extensions/advanced-logging-module/advanced-logging-for-iis-client-logging.md

 3. When you're prompted to accept the License Agreement, click **Yes**.
 4. When you're asked to specify a location in which to place the extracted files, enter a directory path (for example, `C:\LoggingSampleClient`).
 If prompted to create the directory, click **Yes** (this prompt will appear only if the directory doesn't exist).

 When you navigate to the directory to which you extracted the sample, you'll see a file named SampleClient.xap.
 This is the Sample Logging Client.
 See the [Smooth Streaming documentation](../../media/on-demand-smooth-streaming/getting-started-with-iis-smooth-streaming.md) to see how a similar sample client is deployed and used.
-You can replace the .xap file in existing content with this file (rename if necessary or update the html that references it).
+You can replace the .xap file in existing content with this file (rename if necessary or update the HTML that references it).

 ### Configuring the Sample Logging Client